ASSERT-KTH/codrep-2019/README.md

 To take part in the competition, you have to write a program which ranks the character offsets in a source code file according to their likeliness of containing a formatting error.

-For instance, in the following snippet, the system should predict that there should be no space before the semin-column by ranking the offset of the space as high as possible (ideally in first position):
+For instance, in the following snippet, the system should predict that there should be no space before the semi-column by ranking the offset of the space as high as possible (ideally in first position):

 ```java
 public class test{